DNS Server at home - How to host your own Public nameserver

 Lastly, many email servers use reverse DNS lookups to check the credibility of the origin IP, hence reducing spam.
 Improper or non-existent reverse DNS can thus lead to email delivery issues.
 Therefore, maintaining an accurate reverse zone file is crucial for secure, efficient network communication.

-In ISPconfig, you add a reverse zone file exactly the same as the normal one.
+In ISPconfig, you add a reverse zone file the same as the normal one.
 A reverse zone file only contains PTR records.

 Step 5: Register your DNS server with the Internet (Glue record)

 Glue records are DNS records created at the domain’s registrar to avoid circular references, allowing for DNS name resolution and for the listing of nameservers inside the domain itself.
-They are necessary when hosting your own authoritative servers or in the case of Dedicated DNS, where a separate domain name is registered for the DNS servers.
+They are necessary when hosting your authoritative servers or in the case of Dedicated DNS, where a separate domain name is registered for the DNS servers.
 The nameserver IP addresses must be added to the registrar as glue records before your home lab DNS server becomes an authoritative DNS server.

 Testing DNS Server